Dreaming381/Latios-Framework/README.md

 is a module focused on math and algorithms that can be useful for gameplay design as well as building blocks for engine-level functionality.
 Curves, RNG, and search algorithms can all be found here, as well as some lesser-known algorithms such as QCP.
-Most implementations are also heavily optimized for Burst.
+Most implementations are heavily optimized for Burst.

-**Common Reasons to Use:**

--   You want a high-performance implementation of at least one of the algorithms included

-**Common Reasons to Avoid:**

--   You have no need for any of the algorithms included

 ### Psyshock